-Emerging Policies: Maidstone Borough Council - Local Plan Review Regulation 22 Submission.
-The Regulation 22 Submission comprises the draft plan for submission (Regulation 19) dated October 2021, the representations and the proposed main modifications.
-It is a material consideration and some weight must be attached to the document because of the stage it has reached.
-This weight is limited, as it has yet to be the subject of an examination in public.
-Relevant Policies:

-Policy LPRSP9 - Development in the countryside

-Policy LPRSP15 - Principles of Good Design

-Policy LPRQ&D4 - Design principle in the countryside

-Policy LPRHou11 - Rebuilding, Extending and Subdivision of Dwellings in the countryside

-Policy LPRENV1: Historic Environment

-Policy LPRENV2: Change of use of agricultural land to domestic garden land.
+Emerging Policies: The Regulation 22 Local Plan Review (LPR) submission comprises the draft plan for submission (Regulation 19) dated October 2021, the representations and proposed main modifications.
+It is therefore a material consideration and attracts some weight.
+The LPR has been through Stage 1 and 2 Hearings and the main modifications the Inspector considers are required to make it sound are out to public consultation so it is at an advanced stage.
+However, responses to the consultation need to be considered by the Inspector along with him producing his Final Report so the LPR is considered to attract moderate weight at the current time.
+Policy LPRSP9 - Development in the countryside Policy LPRSP15 - Principles of Good Design Policy LPRQ&D4 - Design principle in the countryside Policy LPRHou11 - Rebuilding, Extending and Subdivision of Dwellings in the countryside Policy LPRENV1 : Historic Environment Policy LPRENV2 : Change of use of agricultural land to domestic garden land.